Work v. uni: what to expect

 How will your finances be affected?

-Work: You will experience the pleasure of a regular pay day.
+Apprenticeship: You will experience the pleasure of a regular pay day.
 However, you’ll still need to budget carefully, especially if you’re living away from home.

 Uni: You’re likely to end up with loans to pay off, and possibly an overdraft too.
 However, you can offset this by earning through part-time work.
 You may receive a non-repayable scholarship or bursary.
 See our advice on student funding for more information.